 Series 8.
 Financial Files, 1934-1946 (9 folders, 0.2 linear feet)

 This series is arranged into two subseries: 1.
 Talks and Speeches of Herbert and Josephine Van Meter; and, 2.
 Writings by Herbert and Josephine (Hamilton) Van Meter.
 Herbert Van Meter’s writings include his 1937 senior thesis titled “The Growth and Development of Chinese Nationalism: How the Chinese Civilization Is Becoming a Chinese Nation.”
-Herbert Van Meter’s notes used for sermons (as Navy Chaplain) are also included.
+Herbert Van Meter’s notes used for sermons as Navy Chaplain and in later years in China and the U.S. are also included.
 Among Josephine Van Meter’s files are several untitled speeches given to the Y.W.C.A. in 1945, her 1938 final report documenting her story as a Shansi representative to Taiku, China (1935-1938), and an undated paper titled “The Problem of the Modern Chinese Woman.”
 Arranged alphabetically and thereunder chronologically.
 See also Series 11.
 Non-Textual Materials for a videotape of a talk by Josephine Van Meter.

 Consists of a booklet containing mailings received by Herbert Van Meter’s parents in Moline, Illinois, while he served as a Shansi representative in China (1937-40).
 Documents include Shansi newsletters, minutes from Shansi Committee meetings, and letters from OSMA to Herbert Van Meter’s parents reporting on the latest news relating to their son.
-Other files contained here is the newsletter Dragon Tracks (1938-1944), a 1987 paper by Robbins Strong (OC 1934) titled Three Transitional Years, 1934-1937 (Life in Shansi, China), and a clippings file consisting of newspaper articles documenting the United States invasion of Iwo Jima in early 1944.
+Other files contained here is the newsletter Dragon Tracks (1938-1944), a 1987 paper by Robbins Strong (OC 1934) titled Three Transitional Years, 1934-1937 (Life in Shansi, China), teaching materials used at Ming Hsien School, and a clippings file consisting of newspaper articles documenting the United States invasion of Iwo Jima in early 1944.
 Arranged alphabetically and thereunder chronologically.